Skareeg/proc-flow/README.md

 Right now the project can load libraries from the internal libraries in the root workspace as well as any libraries in your Documents folder.

+Edit: I am now foxusing development on the Arcana VR editor project.
+These two projects will be developed side by side, with ProcFlow as its core.
+Note that I still intend on building out editors for normal desktop mode operation.
+You should be able to double click and open a graph in Windows (or Linux when I get there in time) to edit that node graph.
+Node positions will still need to be in 3d, so I may have to extend it out so that 2d coord and 3d coords can both be stored.

 ## Build Notes

 This project uses the shaderc crate, and because of such requires Python, CMake, and and C++ Compiler to be run by CMake.
 Also, it requires Ninja build on Windows.
 I don't like that anymore than you do, but unless someone writes a parser, AST generator, and SPIRV bytecode generator, and then puts them together, it will remain here until I am finished prototyping shaders.
 By all means I can just run shaderc on the GLSL shaders and actually just use bytecode in the programming, negating the need for the shaderc crate.